openscoring/openscoring/README.md

 Evaluates data in "CSV prediction" mode.

 The request body is a CSV document (indicated by content-type header `text/plain`).
-The data table must contain a data column for every active and group field.
+The data table must contain a data column for every input and group-by field.
 The ordering of data columns is not significant, because they are mapped to fields by name.

 The CSV reader component detects the CSV dialect by probing `,`, `;` and `\t` as CSV delimiter characters.
 This detection functionality can be suppressed by supplying the value of the CSV delimiter character using the `delimiterChar` query parameter.